-The story of HIV and Aids in South Africa is one of shameful arrogance, of a new democracy suddenly threatened from an unexpected direction, of activism and tenacity and, eventually, of one of the largest public health programmes in the world.
+The story of HIV and Aids in South Africa is one of tragic arrogance, of a new democracy suddenly threatened from an unexpected direction, of activism and tenacity and, eventually, of one of the largest public health programmes in the world.

 “Hi.
 My name is Nkosi Johnson,” he said.
 “I live in Melville, Johannesburg, South Africa.
 I am 11 years old and I have full-blown Aids.
 I was born HIV-positive.”